 Set on a rocky peninsula jutting into the Adriatic Sea, Dubrovnik, despite a devastating earthquake in 1667 and the ravages of many wars, is one of Europe’s best-preserved medieval cities and a designated UNESCO World Heritage site.
 Discover Dubrovnik's old city on a guided tour or visit the surrounding countryside before enjoying time at leisure to explore this marvelous city on your own in the evening.

-Your journey comes to an end as your ship sails into Venice's famous lagoon.
+This evening, transit the Corinth Canal, a stunning example of maritime engineering prowess first used in 1893.
+Your journey comes to an end as your ship sails into Athens.

 Choose your stateroom